calvinsthomas/New-OOP-Standards-of-Model-Functionality-Reusability---Genome-Free-Data_Modeling_Project-/README.md

 Advocating open-sourcing GPT-parameters as well for understanding of inner model workings.

-GPT-technology is being replicated and commoditized, but the question is how to consistently create output-generated unique, novel insights, which are always welcome in open-source world.
+GPT-technology is being replicated and modularly-packaged, but the question is how to consistently create output-generated unique, novel insights, which are always welcome in open-source world.

 Calvin Thomas